New People's Army: Establishment

 After re-establishing the CPP, Guerrero set about to establishing the People's Army.
 KM cadres in Tarlac had contacted Guerrero and linked him with Bernabe Buscayno, a former member of the older Hukbong Mapagpalaya ng Bayan.
 Relations were established and the New People's Army was formally founded on March 29, in continuity with the previous Hukbalahap.
 At the time the NPA only had 60 armed fighters.

+Initial activities

 The NPA was immediately tasked with the role of implementing the CPP's program for a People's Democratic Revolution.
 In the Declaration of the New People's Army, Amado Guerrero outlined the following as its main tasks: